John M. Clayton (Arkansas politician): Early life

 Clayton was born on a farm in Bethel Township, Pennsylvania, to John and Ann Glover Clayton.
 The Clayton family was descended from early Quaker settlers of Pennsylvania.
 Clayton's ancestor William Clayton emigrated from Chichester, England, was a personal friend of William Penn, one of nine justices who sat at the Upland Court in 1681, and a member of Penn's Council.

-At birth, Clayton was named John Tyler Clayton by his father who was a strong Whig party supporter.
+At birth, Clayton was named John Tyler Clayton by his father, who was a strong Whig party supporter.
 However, after the death of President William Henry Harrison and what he described as "John Tyler's treacherous abandonment of the party", Clayton's father renamed him John Middleton Clayton.

 During the Civil War, he served as a Colonel in the Army of the Potomac where he engaged in several campaigns in the east.
-In 1867, he and his family moved to Arkansas where he managed a plantation owned by older brother, Powell Clayton, who would become the Governor of Arkansas the next year.
+In 1867, he and his family moved to Arkansas, where he managed a plantation owned by his older brother, Powell Clayton, who would become the Governor of Arkansas the next year.

 Career

 In 1871, Clayton was elected to the Arkansas House of Representatives representing Jefferson County.
 In 1873, he served in the Arkansas Senate representing Jefferson, Bradley, Grant and Lincoln Counties, also serving as Speaker of the Senate pro tempore for part of his term.
 He served on the first board of trustees of Arkansas Industrial University, today the University of Arkansas, when it was chartered in 1871.
 Two years later, Clayton helped Pine Bluff, Arkansas, secure the Branch Normal College, today the University of Arkansas at Pine Bluff.

-Clayton became involved in the Brooks-Baxter War of 1874 which was fought over the disputed election for the governor's office between Joseph Brooks and Elisha Baxter.
+Clayton became involved in the Brooks-Baxter War of 1874, which was fought over the disputed election for the governor's office between Joseph Brooks and Elisha Baxter.
 Clayton, a supporter of Brooks's, raised troops in Jefferson County and marched them to Little Rock, Arkansas, where they fought Baxter supporters.
 He remained loyal to Brooks to the end of the conflict when President Ulysses S. Grant declared Baxter the rightful governor.

 Clayton remained involved in Arkansas politics in the years after Reconstruction.
 With the support of black Republican voters, he became sheriff of Jefferson County in 1876, being reelected to five successive, two-year terms.